-Evolution of the PW100 series of turboprop engines began in the mid-1980s.
-They were designed for increased power and lower fuel consumption in anticipation of larger and faster regional aircraft.
-The family powers the Aérospatiale/Aeritalia ATR 42 and ATR 72, the British Aerospace ATP, the Bombardier Dash 8 or Q Series, previously known as the de Havilland Canada Dash 8 or DHC-8, the Embraer EMB-120 Brasilia, the Fokker 50, and other regional aircraft around the world.
+The PW100 series of engines is representative of today’s turboprop engine technology.
+These engines were designed for increased power and lower fuel consumption in anticipation of larger and faster regional aircraft.
+They power the Aerospatiale/Aeritalia ATR 42 and ATR 72, the British Aerospace ATP, the Boeing Canada de Havilland Division Dash 8 (DHC-8) Series 100 and 300, the Embraer EMB-120 Brasilia, the Fokker 50, and other regional aircraft around the world.

-The model PW123 exhibited here was manufactured by Pratt & Whitney Canada in Longueuil, Quebec.
+The model PW123 exhibited here was manufactured by Pratt & Whitney Canada in Longueil, Quebec.
 This type of engine is used on the de Havilland Dash 8 Series 300.

 Gift of Pratt & Whitney Canada, Inc.